 - Customer hotlines and other self-service channels and/or touchpoints, satisfaction and engagement surveys, field visits, and product launches for customers;

-- Engagement surveys, independent development plan discussion, performance evaluation, planning, meeting and/or kick-offs, strategy alignment for our employees (ka-Globe), regular townhalls
+- Engagement surveys, independent development plan discussion, performance evaluation, planning, meeting, and/or kick-offs or strategy alignment for our employees (KaGlobe);

-- Program/product launches, forums, conferences, email correspondences, briefings, and round table discussions with media and analysts;
+- Program launches, forums, conferences and meetings, email correspondences, and focus group discussions with media;

-- Conference, meetings, and/or electronic dialogue, compliance with laws and regulations, and partnerships for government;
+- Conference, meetings, briefings, and/or electronic dialogue, compliance with laws and regulations, and partnerships for government;

 - Meetings and SMS text message alerts for disaster respondents;